-4.5 Secondary Features (Level 3 Features)
+E. Secondary Features (Level 3 Features)

-To evaluate the potential effect of secondary features on matching accuracy, we conducted the following experiment.
-A latent expert was asked to manually mark the pores, dots, and incipients in all the 258 latents and the mated rolled prints in SD27.
-The histograms of these secondary features are shown in Fig. 11.
+To evaluate the potential effect of secondary features on matching accuracy, following experiment was conducted.
+A latent expert was asked to manually mark the pores, dots and incipients in all the 258 latents and the mated rolled prints in SD27.
+The histograms of these secondary features are shown in Fig. 13.
 The dots and incipients are marked by the latent expert as line segments.
 We divide the length by the average ridge wavelength (10 pixels) to represent the number of dots/incipients.
 To evaluate the repeatability of these features in both latents and rolled prints, we align mated fingerprints using the ground-truth mated minutiae provided by NIST and count the number of mated features (a pair of feature points is deemed as mated if their distance is less than 16 pixels).
-The histograms of mated secondary features in 258 pairs of fingerprints are shown in Fig. 11.
-It can be observed that: 1) only 15 latents have more than 20 pores and only four latents have more than 20 mated pores; 2) only five latents have more than five dots/ incipients and only two latents have more than five mated dots/incipients.
+The histograms of mated secondary features in 258 pairs of fingerprints as shown in Fig. 13.
+It can be observed that: 1) only 15 latents have more than 20 pores and only 4 latents have more than 20 mated pores; 2) only 5 latents have more than 5 dots/incipients and only 2 latents have more than 5 mated dots/incipients.
 In the case of automatic feature extraction, the repeatability of these features will be even lower.
-The utility of secondary features, at least for this database, is further diminished if we consider the following facts: 1) They are highly correlated with skeleton, which has already been used in our matching algorithm; 2) they tend to appear more in good quality latents, which can be easily identified by the minutiae matcher.
+The utility of secondary features, at least for this database, is further diminished if we consider the following facts: 1) they are highly correlated with skeleton, which has already been used in our matching algorithm; 2) they tend to appear more in good quality latents, which can be easily identified by the minutiae matcher.
 For instance, the latent in Fig. 2 and its mated rolled print have the maximum number (20) of mated dots/incipients in SD27.
-However, its mated rolled print has already been correctly identified at rank 1 by the minutiae matching algorithm.
-Taking all of these observations into account, we can conclude that using secondary features will not lead to obvious improvement in the matching accuracy at least in the NIST SD27 database.
-This conclusion also holds even if these fingerprints are scanned at 1,000 ppi, since the histograms in Fig. 11 are based on the ground-truth features marked by a latent expert who can reliably detect secondary features at 500 ppi.
+However, its mated rolled print has already been correctly identified at rank-1 by the minutiae matching algorithm.
+Taking all these observations into account, we can conclude that using secondary features will not lead to obvious improvement in the matching accuracy at least in the NIST SD27 database.
+This conclusion also holds even if these fingerprints are scanned at 1000 ppi, since the histograms in Fig. 13 are based on the ground-truth features marked by a latent expert who can reliably detect secondary features at 500 ppi.